-- Did you or your team use the UCLA Library collections for a research project you completed for a course in the last twelve months?
+- Did you or your team use UCLA Library collections for a research paper or project you completed for a course in the last twelve months?

-- Did your use of library collections and services help you to increase the scope, depth, and significance of what you learned?
+- Did your use of library collections and services help increase the scope, depth, and significance of what you learned?

 - Did your skills as a researcher grow because of your use of library collections?

-- Did pursuing your use of library collections inform and strengthen other types of research you performed?
+- Did your use of library collections inform and strengthen other types of research you performed?

-The application deadline for the 2014 prize is Friday, March 14.
+The application deadline for the 2014 prize has been extended to Friday, March 21.

 Prizes will be available in the following categories.
 More categories may be added in the coming weeks.

-- Best minor projects* in the Sciences, Social Sciences, and Arts and Humanities: three prizes of $250 each
+- Best minor projects* in the Arts and Humanities, Sciences, and Social Sciences: three prizes of $250 each

-- Best major projects* in the Sciences, Social Sciences, and Arts and Humanities: three prizes of $450 each
+- Best major projects* in the Arts and Humanities, Sciences, and Social Sciences: three prizes of $450 each

-- Best project (major or minor) on music after 1900 or film music: one prize of $350 (funded by the Hugo and Christine Davise Fund for Contemporary Music, UCLA Music Library)
+- Best project (major or minor) on music after 1900 or film music: one prize of $350, funded by the Hugo and Christine Davise Fund for Contemporary Music in the Music Library

-* For an explanation of major and minor projects, see our FAQ.
+* For an explanation of major and minor projects, see the FAQ.